COVID-19 vaccines at VA

 We offer COVID-19 vaccines to eligible Veterans at no cost.
 Find out how to get your COVID-19 vaccine at VA.
 And get the latest VA vaccine updates and answers to common questions.

-If you never got a COVID-19 vaccine before, you should choose one of these options:
+If you’ve never had a COVID-19 vaccine before, choose one of these options:

-If you have certain conditions that weaken your immune system, you may be eligible to get additional doses of an updated 2023-2024 vaccine.
+Then get 1 more dose of any 2024-2025 vaccine (Moderna, Pfizer-BioNTech, or Novavax) 6 months later.
+After this, you may also be eligible to get additional doses of one of these vaccines.
 Ask your provider how many doses they recommend for you.

 Who can get a COVID-19 vaccine at VA